Cultural impact of Shakira: Colombian symbol

 Next to an unfortunate popular link between Colombia and Drug lords, Coffee and Shakira remain rather positive links that popularize the country.
 In an article about Shakira, El Espectador, with the pen of Dagoberto Páramo Morales, equates Shakira to a "symbol of national identity."
 Further elaborating that Shakira has successfully managed to "...put Colombia at the top of the artistic world, making it known that Colombians are much more than the corrosive stereotypes with which they have wanted to identify us.
 We (Colombians) are joy, art, party, culture, sensuality."
-In an article on Esquire Isabella Garces similarly notes that Shakira unified Colombia, and that she became a positive symbol instead of the negative association of the country with Pablo Escobar and drugs.
+In an article on Esquire Isabella Garces similarly notes that Shakira unified Colombia and that she became a positive symbol instead of the negative association of the country with Pablo Escobar and drugs.
 Garces added, "Shakira fueled Colombia's pride.
 Journalists praised her, politicians saw her as a true example for her generation, and Colombia's national newspaper".
 In 2021, Shakira was awarded as the "image of Colombia to the world" by the Premios Nuestra Tierra.
 In late 90s, then president of Colombia, Andrés Pastrana hailed Shakira as an "Emblem of a New National Era" for bringing forth a rather positive image to the country despite its "violence-plagued" reality.

 In 2011, Shakira became the first Colombian artist ever to receive a star on Hollywood Walk of Fame.

 Multiculturalism

 A key factor differentiating Shakira from other artists, which is also a trait considered to have impacted pop culture, is her multiculturalism.
-Her Latin identity fused with her Lebanese heritage have made a lasting impact in America.
+Her Latin identity fused with her Lebanese heritage has made a lasting impact in America.
 Her Cross-cultural approach in music has made her one of the few musicians to have a strong fan-base in all corners of the World.
-Culturs magazine notes that Shakira has a big and diverse fanbase in Latin America, United States and places as odd as Saudi Arabia.
+Culturs magazine notes that Shakira has a big and diverse fanbase in Latin America, United States, and places as odd as Saudi Arabia.
 Journalist Brook Farely with a background in ethnic studies wrote "She (Shakira) exposes her U.S. listeners to music that is influenced by different cultures other than their own...
 Shakira's music transcends cultural norms, and takes on a life and personality of its own."
 In a 2002 article, Bruce Britt from BMI Foundation wrote that Shakira's multicultural influences have helped Shakira to "shake up the pop world.
 He also added, "If a team of scientists were commissioned to build the perfect pop star, chances are the result would bear a striking resemblance to Colombian singing sensation Shakira."